qmacro/event-mesh-talk/slides.md

 ---

-# Publishing message to topic
+# Publish message to topic

 ```text